What is Depreciation Rate?

 Depreciation Value per year = (Cost of Asset – Salvage value of Asset)/ Depreciation Rate per Year

 - Cost of asset: It is the initial book value of the asset.
-It includes taxes paid or shipping charges paid etc. for the asset, if any.
+It includes taxes paid or shipping charges paid for the asset if any.

-- The useful life of the asset: Useful life of the asset is the time period for which an asset can function properly.
+- The useful life of the asset: Useful life of the asset is the period for which an asset can function properly.
 Beyond the useful life, the asset is deemed to be cost-ineffective or not fit for operation/usage.
-The useful life of a few of the assets like computers, real-estate, etc. is defined by the respective revenue authority.
-For example, computers are depreciated over 5 years, while vehicles are depreciated across 8 years.
+The respective revenue authority defines the useful life of a few assets like computers, real estate, etc. For example, computers are depreciated over five years, while vehicles are depreciated over eight years.

 - Salvage Value: Value of asset after the useful life of the property at which the company may sell the asset.
 It is also known as scrap value.